skupperproject/skupper-example-hello-world/README.md

 Any service exposed on the application network is represented as a local service in all of the connected namespaces.

-The backend service is located in `us-east`, but the frontend service in `eu-north` can "see" it as if it were local.
+The backend service is located in `east`, but the frontend service in `west` can "see" it as if it were local.
 When the frontend sends a request to the backend, Skupper forwards the request to the namespace where the backend is running and routes the response back to the frontend.